-One inexplicable phenomenon among Nigerians is their response to the news that Nigeria’s oil is facing a possible demise is a major export commodity.
+One inexplicable phenomenon among Nigerians is their response to the news that Nigeria’s oil is facing a possible demise as a major export commodity.
 That would be “The End of Oil.”
 It is a distressing reality to grapple with for some in one category of the demography.
 Economists and political scientists who I hang out with regularly are cynical if not fearful of the implications for that state known as Nigeria.
 Such a disturbing reaction is probably the one to expect.
 We may ask, would the end of oil also mean the end of the oil curse?

-In the other category of the demography, many Nigerians expressed unexpected rare joy and optimism (in a nigh-celebratory sense) with which so many Nigerians have received the news.
-Many believe that the days of “export and steal” associated with petroleum oil sales are over and Nigerians can now begin to appreciate the resources it is blessed with and put them to good, transparent and efficient use.
-Industries of various kinds are said to ready to take-off now that oil is no longer the be all and end all of the Nigerian economy.
+In the other category of the demography, many Nigerians expressed unexpected rare joy and optimism when they heard the news.
+Many Nigerians believe that the days of “export and steal” associated with petroleum oil and gas sales are over, and the country can now begin to appreciate the other mostly neglected resources it is blessed with and put them to good, transparent and efficient use.
+Industries of various kinds are said to be ready to take-off now that oil is no longer the be-all and end-all of the Nigerian economy.
 Prosperity is around the corner they say!
 That would be great news for Nigeria – only if the nation and citizens have the preparation.

-Others say that violence in Nigerian will cease to occur because pay-offs to militant groups in petro-dollars will no longer be readily available.
-Furthermore, it is keenly articulated that Nigerians ethnic-regions especially the Northerners can now go their own ways peacefully.
-Oil has been seen by many especially those from the Niger Delta as an instrument of state and ethnic oppression – South-South will be happy.
+Others say that the increasing levels of violence in Nigerian will cease to occur because pay-offs to militant groups in petro-dollars will no longer be readily available.
+Furthermore, the expected reaction under discussion by Nigerians that ethnic-regions, especially the Northerners, can now go their ways peacefully.
+Oil is seen by many, especially those from the Niger Delta as an instrument of state and ethnic oppression – South-South will be happy.
 The South East has been itching secede for decades, and the South West will have to make their way.
 Well, if Claude Ake was right.

-With all due respect I invoke the Fela line “people when no know dey happy, people when know dey look“.
+I invoke the Fela line “people when no know dey happy, people when know dey look“.
 Things may neither be as straightforward or as simple as they seem the future is difficult to guess.
-There is still a large possibility that the USA will buy ever larger quantities of oil from Nigeria at a later date or other buyers will do the same.
+There is still a substantial possibility that the USA will buy ever-larger quantities of oil from Nigeria at a later date or other buyers will do the same.
 The trade arrangements may also be more mercenary and ecocidal than ever.
 That would mean Nigeria stays together under worse conditions in a less than responsible petrostate.

-Nigeria as a nation does not have the savings, investments and infrastructure to diversify or transition to an alternative economy without major shocks and drastic changes to the system.
-It is very easy to underestimate the towering role played oil revenues in the public sector, real sector, banking, employment, services, transport, aviation etc. The Nigerian economy though poorly coordinated, is done so with the oil sector and revenues it generates.
+Nigeria, as a nation, does not have the savings, investments and infrastructure to diversify or transition to an alternative economy without major shocks and drastic changes to the system.
+It is effortless to underestimate the towering role played oil revenues in the public sector, real sector, urban development, banking, employment, services, transport, aviation and rent-seeking.
+The Nigerian economy, though poorly coordinated, is done so with the oil sector and the ever-expected huge revenues it generates.

-According to Dr Cal Amayo of the (UK-based) Ethiope Foundation, it is only when the Niger Delta has been properly cleaned-up that Nigerians can start celebrating any definitive change in the tradability or governance of Nigerian oil.
+It is only when the Niger Delta has adequately been cleaned-up that Nigerians can start celebrating any definitive change in the fungibility or governance of Nigerian oil.
 How can Nigerians celebrate the end of oil when one of the six geopolitical zones of Nigeria, the South-South, has been systematically destroyed to generate national wealth?
-He concludes the pressure for clean-ups to start must be intensified.
+One may conclude, the pressure for clean-ups to start with much intensity.

 The debate on the end of oil in Nigeria continues.